EUROPE'S #1 ONLINESHOP

-If the diameter is somewhat smaller at this point, e.g. because the trunk is oval instead of round, the tubes could touch each other in the middle – that would be a big bummer!
+With a diameter of ø 40 cm (small tree), two GTS Allstar opposite each other may not have enough space.
+If the diameter is somewhat smaller at this point, e.g. because the trunk is oval instead of round, the tubes could touch in the middle – that would be a big bummer!

 Analysis: A triangular construction is the perfect solution here!

-The bolts lie neatly under each other, which means that even a smaller trunk diameter does not matter.
+The bolts lie neatly under each other, which means that even a small trunk diameter does not matter.

-Thanks to the V-bracket, the triangles can open up to the projecting platform side.
+Thanks to the V-Bracket, the triangles can open up to the cantilevered platform side.
 This guarantees that nothing will wobble and the loads are transferred perfectly into the tree.

-5. Resilience of the tree – will my tree hold?
+5. Resilience of the tree – will my tree carry the treehouse?

 Wood has an average compressive strength of approx. 2 kN/cm² along the fibre, which is the equivalent of 200 kg/cm².
 A round, straight tree trunk, diameter ø 40 cm, can therefore theoretically take a load of 1256 cm² x 200 kg = 251.2 tonnes.

-As mentioned above, the tree will most likely not be decisive – it is the individual fasteners that set the limits – this is 500 – 6000 kg depending on the fastener and type of wood (more details on the individual fastener types here).
+As mentioned above, the tree will most likely not be decisive – it is the individual fasteners that set the limits (more details on the individual fastening types can be found here).